History d'Istrie

 The Eastern Roman Empire

-The territory of present-day Croatia saw the collapse of the Roman civilization in the West, which was followed by the so-called Late Antiquity period.
-This was a prosperous period for the Histria region, which was dominated by the Eastern Roman (Byzantine) Empire.
+The territory of present-day Croatia saw the collapse of Roman civilization in the West, followed by Late Antiquity, a prosperous period for the Histria region, dominated by the Eastern Roman (Byzantine) Empire.
 The peninsula is adorned with superb religious buildings.

 Début du IXe siècle

 From the 7th century onwards, the region was plundered several times by Slavic (ancestors of the Slovenes and Croats) and Magyar pirates.
-The village of Sipar (Umag) is destroyed, which directly affects the authority of Basil I. The Roman Emperor of the East later succeeded in reintegrating these peoples into Byzantine Dalmatia.
+The village of Sipar (Umag) is destroyed, which directly affects the authority of Basil I, Roman Emperor of the East in the 9th century.
+The Empire later succeeded in attaching these peoples to Byzantine Dalmatia.

 1060